Ricky-G/ManagedFinanceApi/ReadMe.txt

-At some point as the extensions library evolves this can be made into its own git hub project.
+At some point as the PortableExtensions library evolves this can be made into its own git hub project.
 Currently at the time of writing this the best extensions library is Z.Extensions which is not portable and can not be used with Window Universal Apps